 Urinary Tract Infections

-If you think you may have a UTI, your best course of action is to see your provider for a urine test.
-This simple test can diagnose a UTI and help the physician decide on the most effective type, dose, and length of antibiotic treatment.
+If you think you may have a UTI, contact your provider for a urine test.
+This simple test can diagnose a UTI and help the provider decide on the most effective type, dose, and length of antibiotic treatment.
 Treatment typically depends on the specific bacteria causing the infection and your past medical history.
-In addition to antibiotic treatment, over-the-counter pain medications can help alleviate some of the discomfort.
+In addition to antibiotic treatment, over-the-counter pain medications can help alleviate some of the discomforts.

 Preventing UTIs in the first place may not be foolproof; however, there are some strategies you can easily do at home to lower your risks.